Nusinersen: What is it, How does it work, How is it given – FAQs

 - There should always be at least 14 days between doses.

-Treatment needs to continue unless the treating clinician and you / you and your child agree that it should stop.
+Treatment needs to continue unless the treating clinician and you or you and your child agree that it should stop.
 If your treatment is covered by the England Managed Access Agreement, please see: When Might Treatment Stop?

-The time it takes to see a response from therapy is variable between people and depends on many different factors.
-Some people may see improvements respond within a few months after loading doses and others take longer, up to a year.
+The time it takes to see a response from treatment varies between people.
+It depends on many different factors.
+Some people may see improvements and respond within a few months after loading doses.
 Families with children have sometimes reported responses before they appear on motor assessment scores.
-A rule of thumb is that the more severe the muscle weakness in a person or the longer they have lived with SMA, the longer it may take to show benefit from therapy.
+Others take longer, up to a year.

-If a dose is missed, the next dose should be administered as soon as possible.
-The timing for this will depend where you / your child are within the treatment schedule.
-If you have any questions or concerns about ensuring a safe time between doses or a dose being given later than planned, you should discuss these with your / your child’s treating clinician.
+If a dose is missed, the next dose should be given as soon as possible.
+The timing for this will depend where you or your child are within the treatment schedule.

-You will find the answer to many of your questions in Biogen’s Patient Information Leaflet and will have an opportunity to discuss any further questions you may have with your clinician.
+You will find the answer to many of your questions in Biogen’s Patient Information Leaflet.You can discuss any further questions you may have with your or your child’s clinician.
 The leaflet covers:

 1. What Spinraza is and what it is used for